elizafairlady/eclaire/docs/audit/eclaire-tui.md

 The TUI has only been tested with in-memory screen buffers (`app_test.go`).
 No verification on actual terminal.
 Key handling, scrollback, dialog rendering all untested in real environment.

+## What Works Now (updated 2026-04-10)

+- CWD is sent on connect via `ConnectWithCWD()` (CLI does this before launching TUI)
+- Approval dialog wired to live permission prompts via TypeEvent broadcast
+- Gateway creates project sessions from CWD via `detectProjectRoot()`

 ## What Needs to Happen

 1. Add `KeyEventHandler` interface to items (return consumed bool)